nelsonjchen/op-replay-clipper/README.md

 ### Time Estimates

-* Initial Download/Building: ? , will feel quick depending on internet connection.
+* Initial Download/Building: About 3 or more minutes.
+Also dependent on downloading a 1GB+ docker image base and the stuff to build atop of it.
 * Per Clip: About 3 minutes to capture a 30 second frame with the UI and compress the 30 second clip to 7.8MB (right underneath Discord Free's upload limits).
 Much of the time is spent waiting or for "safety"/fidelity reasons.

 ### Steps